Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 "SUBQUERY(addresses, $address, $address.city ==[cd] \"\(searchQuery)\").@count > 0"
 {% endhighlight %}

-The first parameter of the `SUBQUERY` is a relation name, second one is a temporary variable name that is used to define a predicate - a third parameter - that is used to match against every object from the relation.
-And yes - second parameter doesn't need to be named `$x`.
+The first parameter of the `SUBQUERY` is a relation name, second one is a temporary variable name that is used to define a predicate - a third parameter - that is used to match against every object from the relation (and yes - second parameter doesn't need to be named `$x`).

 There is a reason why I've taken you through that non Core Data implementation and then shown you this.
 That's because two constructs are doing the same thing and are **almost identical syntactically**.
 If we give our code some specific layout we can see it more clearly (be sure to zoom in the image below):